-RANDOLPH COUNTY, NC — With support from the Open Space Institute (OSI), another property near a scenic creek is now permanently in central North Carolina.
+RANDOLPH COUNTY, NC — With support from the Open Space Institute (OSI), another property near a scenic creek is now permanently protected in central North Carolina.
 With its protection, the land can continue to provide a refuge for plants and animals, even as the climate changes.

 With mature hardwood forest and habitat for rare species, the 250-acre property possesses over a half-mile of frontage on Poison Fork Creek, considered an “outstanding resource water” — the highest water-quality designation in the State of North Carolina.
 The property’s protection also helps to build upon and maintain an important wildlife corridor, thanks to its proximity to the Uwharrie National Forest.